naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - D. OSPF uses RID for scalability.

 A. C, OSPF uses areas to create a hierarchal structure for routing.
 This structure begins with the backbone of area 0.
 All the other areas connect to it to form a complete AS.
 This enables scalability with OSPF since each area works independently.

+176. Which is an example of a broadcast (multi-access) network?
+- A. An X.25 network
+- B. Frame Relay
+- C. ATM network
+- D. A LAN

+A. D, A LAN is an example of a broadcast multi access network.
+All nodes in a network segment can hear a broadcast and have common access to the LAN.

+177. Which multicast address is used by OSPF for communication between the DR and adjacencies formed?
+- A. 224.0.0.9
+- B. 224.0.0.5
+- C. 224.0.0.6
+- D. 224.0.0.7

+A. C.

+178. What does the command router ospf 20 configure?
+- A. An OSPF router process ID of 20
+- B. An OSPF router area of 20
+- C. An OSPF router autonomous system of 20
+- D. An OSPF cost of 20

+A. A.

+179. Which command will verify the bandwidth of an interface participating in OSPF?
+- A. Router#show ospf
+- B. Router#show interface
+- C. Router#show running-config
+- D. Router#show ospf interface

+A. B.

+180. Which command will tune the cost of the OSPF metrics for integration with non-Cisco routers to participate in OSPF?
+- A. Router(config-if)#ip cost 20000
+- B. Router(config)#ip ospf cost 20000
+- C. Router(config)#ip cost 20000
+- D. Router(config-if)#ip ospf cost 20000

+A. D.